studienkollegBank Account in Germany for Students: Complete Guide 2026

 The FSP for the G-Kurs consists of:

-The German exam in the G-Kurs is typically more demanding than in other Schwerpunktkurse because humanities degrees require a higher level of written and analytical German.
+The German exam in the G-Kurs is more demanding than in other Schwerpunktkurse because humanities degrees require a higher level of written and analytical German.

 Passing the G-Kurs FSP qualifies you for: